HarshitaKirar/Query-quest/project-3-biryani-database.md

 ## Query Exercises

-### Easy
+### 1. Easy

-#### List all biryani varieties
+a.
 Retrieve each variety's biryani_id, name, region, and whether it's vegetarian (vegetarian).

-#### Spicy non-veg biryanis
+b.
+Spicy non-veg biryanis
 Find the name and spice_level of all biryanis where vegetarian = FALSE and spice_level ≥ 7.

-#### Available menu items
+c.
+Available menu items
 Show each restaurant's name and the name of biryanis they offer where available = TRUE.

-### Medium
+### 2. Medium

-#### Ingredient counts per recipe
+a.
 For each biryani variety, count how many distinct ingredients it uses.
 Return biryani_id, name, and the ingredient count.

-#### Total sales by biryani
+b.
 Calculate total quantity_sold and total total_amount for each biryani across all restaurants.
 Return biryani_id, name, sum of quantity_sold, and sum of total_amount, ordered by quantity descending.

-#### Average rating per restaurant
+c.
 For each restaurant, compute the average rating from Reviews, and show only those with an average ≥ 4.
 Include restaurant_id, name, and AVG(rating).

-#### Allergen alert
+d.
 List all biryani varieties (name) that include at least one allergen ingredient (is_allergen = TRUE).

-### Hard
+### 3. Hard

-#### Top-selling biryanis by month
+a.
 For each month in 2025, find the biryani (biryani_id, name) with the highest quantity_sold.
 Use window functions to partition by month and rank by quantity_sold, then pick rank = 1.

-#### Sales vs. menu price variance
+b.
 Identify any menu entries where the average sale price (total_amount/quantity_sold) differs by more than 10% from the listed price in Menu.
 Return restaurant_id, biryani_id, price, average sale price, and the percentage difference.

-#### Seasonal review trends
+c.
 Compare average ratings for each biryani between "summer" (June–August) and "winter" (December–February) 2025.
 Return biryani_id, name, avg rating in summer, avg rating in winter, and the difference.